 You may be thinking, Why book through a third party?
 Disney is so great, and you could just wait for special offers, right?
 Sure!
 For us, we tend to look for deals.
 But, we also like cheaper… and knowing that we just got a room at the Dolphin for half of what everyone else paid.

-- Discounts are already on the third party site, no code needed, no special offer required.
+• Discounts are already on the third-party site, no code is needed, no special offer is required.

-- You can get rooms that may no longer be available on the Disney website. ( This is especially true during Disney discount periods where all the resorts are booked)
+• You can get rooms that may no longer be available on the Disney website. ( This is especially true during Disney discount periods when all the resorts are booked)

-Do you still get the perks of Disney by booking through a third party?
+Do you still get the perks of Disney by booking a Disney Hotel through a third party?

 Yes!
 Unlike booking some other brands of hotels, you don’t lose any of the benefits of booking a Disney hotel through a third party.
 You still get your Disney Resort perks, including Early Theme Park Entry, and 60 days advanced dining reservations.